Sextus Pompey: Biography

 Sextus Pompeius was the younger son of Gnaeus Pompeius Magnus (Pompey the Great) by his third wife, Mucia Tertia.
-His elder brother was Gnaeus Pompeius.
+His sister was Pompeia and his elder brother was Gnaeus Pompeius.
 Both boys grew up in the shadow of their father, one of Rome's greatest generals and an originally non-conservative politician who drifted to the more traditional faction when Julius Caesar became a threat.

 When Caesar crossed the Rubicon in 49 BC, thus starting a civil war, Sextus' older brother Gnaeus followed their father in his escape to the East, as did most of the conservative senators.
 Sextus stayed in Rome in the care of his stepmother, Cornelia Metella.
 Pompey's army lost the Battle of Pharsalus in 48 BC and Pompey himself had to run for his life.
 Cornelia and Sextus met him in the island of Lesbos and together they fled to Egypt.
-Upon arrival, Sextus watched his father being killed by treachery on September 29 of the same year.
+Upon arrival, Sextus watched his father being killed by treachery on 29 September of the same year.
 After the murder, Cornelia returned to Rome; in the following years, Sextus joined the resistance against Caesar in the African provinces.
 Together with Metellus Scipio, Cato the Younger, his brother Gnaeus and other senators, they prepared to oppose Caesar and his army to the end.

 Caesar won the first battle at Thapsus in 46 BC against Metellus Scipio and Cato, who committed suicide.
 In 45 BC, Caesar managed to defeat the Pompeius brothers in the Battle of Munda, in Hispania (the Iberian Peninsula, comprising modern Spain and Portugal), after what he himself described as his hardest fought victory ever.
 Gnaeus Pompeius would soon die in a last stand at Lauro, but young Sextus escaped once more, this time to Sicily, and thereafter raised another dissident army in Spain.